b0bh00d/ls/README.md

 **ls** has built-in support for detecting the presence of a source-control manager for the folder being displayed.
 At this time, the three most popular SCMs are
-supported: Suversion, Mercurial and git.
+supported: Subversion, Mercurial and git.
 If **ls** detects that the current folder is under SCM control, it will attempt to retrieve the current state of the entries within the context of that SCM.